Swindon: Ice hockey

 The Swindon Wildcats play in the second-tier English Premier Ice Hockey League.
 Since their inception in 1986, the Wildcats have played their home games at the 2,800-capacity Link Centre in West Swindon.

 Motor sports

-Swindon Robins is a speedway team competing in the top national division, the SGB Premiership, where they were champions in the 2017 season.
-The team has operated at the Abbey Stadium, Blunsdon since 1949.
-There was a speedway track in the Gorse Hill area of Swindon in the early days of the sport in the late 1920s and early 1930s.
+Swindon Robins is a speedway team competing in the top national division, the SGB Premiership, where they were champions in the 2017 and 2019 seasons.
+The team was based at the Abbey Stadium, Blunsdon from 1949, but has not been able to race there since the end of the 2019 season.

 Foxhill motocross circuit is 6 mi southeast of the town and has staged Grand Prix events.

 Athletics

 Swindon has two athletics clubs affiliated to England Athletics, Swindon Harriers (running, track and field) and Swindon Striders (running).
 There is also a group called Swindon Shin Splints.
-Two Hash House Harrier runnung groups are centred on Swindon, North Wilts Hash House Harriers (who run every Sunday) and the Moonrakers Hash House Harriers (who run every other Wednesday evening).
+Two Hash House Harrier running groups are centred on Swindon, North Wilts Hash House Harriers (who run every Sunday) and the Moonrakers Hash House Harriers (who run every other Wednesday evening).
 There is a parkrun held every Saturday at Lydiard Country Park.